Anuneet323/Fitness-Hub/README.md

 ### Backend Environment Setup

-Create a `.env` file in the `backend` directory with the following configuration:
+Create a `.env` file in the `fitplanhub-backend` directory with the following configuration:

 ```env
 # Server